AadityaAggarwal2007/MailETL-Gmail-Attachment-Data-Pipeline/README.md

 1. Open Google Apps Script
 2. Click **New Project**
-3. Paste your script
+3. Paste the script code
-4. Click **Deploy → New deployment**
+4. Click **Deploy** → **New deployment**
-5. Under **Select type**, choose **Web app**
+5. Under “Select type”, choose **Web app**
-6. Set **Who has access?** → **Anyone**
+6. Set “Who has access?” → **Anyone**
-7. Click **Deploy**, authorize, and allow
+7. Click **Deploy**, then authorize the permissions
-8. Copy the generated **Web App URL**
+8. Copy the **Web App URL**

-Power Query will use this URL to fetch Gmail data.
+   (Power Query will use this URL as an API endpoint)

 ---

-## 3. Load Gmail Data into Power Query
+## 3. Connect Power Query to Gmail Data

-### A. Import the API data
+### Step A: Import the Web App URL
-Excel → **Data → From Web**
+Excel → **Data** → **From Web**
-Paste your Web App URL.
+Paste the Web App URL.

-### B. Convert to table
+### Step B: Convert the result into a table
 Power Query → **To Table**

-### C. Expand the list
+### Step C: Expand the data
-Use the expand icon to bring all message fields (Date, From, Subject, etc.).
+Use the expand icon to bring all fields into the table.

-### D. Filter the required emails
+### Step D: Filter relevant emails
-Use Subject, From, or MIME type to narrow down the data.
+Filter using Subject, From, or MIME type.
 Remove unnecessary columns.

-### E. (Optional) Extract attachment content
-If your script already returns structured data in JSON format
-(e.g., attachment name, type, or decoded content),
-Power Query will automatically display it after expansion.
-No binary conversion or CSV decoding steps are included here.
+### Step E: Decode Base64 attachments
+Add a custom column:

+Binary.FromText([Binary], BinaryEncoding.Base64)

+sql
+Copy code

+### Step F: Convert the binary into a CSV table
+Add another custom column:

+Csv.Document([Content])

+yaml
+Copy code

+### Step G: Expand the CSV
+Expand the generated table to view actual CSV data.

-### F. Clean and shape the data
+### Step H: Clean and transform
-Rename columns, remove null records, set correct data types.
+Rename columns, change data types, remove nulls, and complete your transformations.

 ---

 ## Result

-A refreshable Gmail → Excel pipeline using Google Apps Script as a bridge.
-Each refresh pulls your latest Gmail data directly into Power Query — ready for analysis, filtering, or reporting.
+You now have a refreshable pipeline that pulls emails and CSV attachments straight from Gmail into Excel via Power Query.

+Refreshing the workbook updates everything automatically whenever new emails arrive.

 ---